jbhannah/jbhannah.net-jekyll/_posts/2013-01-16-jekyll-on-heroku-without-rack-jekyll-or-custom-buildpacks.md

 {% gist 4551206 config.ru %}

-Finally, create a `Procfile` with a web task for Heroku to run your server of choice, such as Unicorn[^unicorn]:
+Finally, create a `Procfile` with a web task for Heroku to run your server of choice, such as Unicorn (assuming you have added `unicorn` to your `Gemfile` and configured it appropriately):

 {% gist 4551206 Procfile %}

-The [entire source of this site][] is available on GitHub, so you can see there how I've [configured Unicorn][], my [Compass settings][], [Gemfile][], &c., as a basis for your own deployment.
+The [entire source of this site][] is available on GitHub, so you can see there how I've [configured Unicorn][], my [Gemfile][], &c., as a basis for your own deployment.

-[^precompilers]: Using Liquid tags and Jekyll syntax in files requires
-    using a [converter plugin for Jekyll][] and adding the Jekyll YAML front matter to the files to be converted.

-[^compass]: Assuming you have added `compass` to your `Gemfile` and
-    configured it with a `compass.rb` file.
-These stylesheets are compiled before and separately from all of the files processed by Jekyll.

-[^unicorn]: Again, assuming you have added `unicorn` to your `Gemfile`
-    and configured it appropriately.
+**Updated 2013-02-06:** I'm now using [`jekyll-assets`][] to handle compiling Compass and CoffeeScript files as part of Jekyll's own build process.
+I've updated this post and its associated Gist to reflect this by removing the separate commands for and references to Compass.

 [Heroku]: http://www.heroku.com/
 [Jekyll]: http://jekyllrb.com/